joefreeman/quiver/docs/spec.md

 ### Function application

-An exclamation mark is used to call a function.
-(Note that without the exclamation mark, the value may be assigned to the variable, overwriting the function.)
+Functions are called by applying a value to them in a chain.
+The type system determines whether to call the function or just reference it.

 ```
-5 ~> double!             // Apply double to 5
+5 ~> double              // Apply double to 5
-[3, 4] ~> math.add!      // Apply add to tuple [3, 4]
+[3, 4] ~> math.add       // Apply add to tuple [3, 4]
+[] ~> list.new           // For parameterless functions, explicitly pass []
 ```

 ### Tail recursion